gmolari/checklists/README.md

 > Bugs must fixed:
 * Sometimes, when new Tab created, the var ans is duplicated in new Tab
+* The var ans is not cleared when changing the INDEX/CHECK

 > Bugs Solved:
 *